jimeUWOshkosh/ETL-Pipeline-example/README.txt

-Yes, the employee records layout is very weak! name, age, utf but this an opportunity learn ETL::Pipeline
+Yes, the employee records layout is very weak! name, age, utf but this an opportunity learn to ETL::Pipeline

 These are my ETL::Pipeline modules in lib/Local DelimitedTextUnicode.pm